SUMOTEXT/sumotext.github.io/_posts/api-docs/2014-10-25-receiving-post-data.md

 3. Go to the Web Form settings tab.
 4. Click "Edit Post CRM".
 5. Check the "Post" checkbox.
-6. Configure the Post parameters that Sumotext will POST
+6. Configure the Post parameters that Sumotext will send as a GET

-#####Sumotext will always post these 5 parameters first
+###Sumotext will always post these 5 parameters first

 * `country`
 * `short code`